Find Out What You Like Most

 Interested in stream restoration and habitat contamination?
 How about combining laser Doppler vibrometry and mathematical models to identify individuals at a distance?
 Have you wondered whether addicts view the causes of their addictions differently than do healthcare providers?

 In 2015, Bridgewater faculty and students are working together in small groups to explore these important questions, and more.
 Think what you might discover.
 Start planning for 2016 now!

-Through the Martin Science Research Institute, student and faculty teams receive up to $5,000 to conduct a summer research project in any field of study.
-A $2,500 stipend enables students to make their summer job one of research and exploration. .
+Through the Martin Science Research Institute, student and faculty teams receive up to $5,000 to conduct a summer research project in the natural sciences.
+A stipend and free housing on campus enables students to make their summer job one of research and exploration.

 Our 2014 teams conducted research related to particle physics, biodegradable plastics and malaria infection.
 You never know what you might discover.
 You’ll be guided by faculty in an area they know well and have opportunities that go way beyond a typical class.
 Think what you might explore.

 The Institute is named for Dr. John W. Martin Jr., who taught in the chemistry department from 1961 until his retirement in 1985 and was one of Bridgewater College's most beloved professors.

 See the application form for additional details on the process.

 The VFIC awards $2,000 for a supervised undergraduate summer research project in the sciences.
 Applications are typically due in March.
 Contact your advisor for additional information.